 Below are educational resources that parents and educators can use in teaching about Georgia’s rich history, culture and environment.

-Children ages 6–12 will have fun learning in the outdoors, experiencing nature first-hand, exploring Georgia's fascinating history and enjoy outdoor recreational activities.
+Children can have fun learning in the outdoors, experiencing nature first-hand, exploring Georgia's fascinating history and enjoy outdoor recreational activities.

 School Programs Correlated with Georgia Performance Standards (GPS)